 In 2008 the Orangutan Project made Daniel their National Youth Ambassador and Daniel and William have been fundamental in the establishment of their orangutan education program which was launched in 2010 partly fulfilling the boys desire to educate youth around the world.

-Later that same year Daniel and William travelled with their parents through the jungles of Borneo on an extroardinary adventure to see the orangutans in the wild.
+Later that same year Daniel and William travelled to the jungles of Borneo on an extroardinary adventure to see the orangutans in the wild.

-Tears In The Jungle book has been created as an outcome of that amazing journey.
+Tears In The Jungle: A Children’s Adventure to Save the Orangutan book has been created as an outcome of that amazing journey.

 While the boys have received significant media exposure in regards to their quest, some of their other achievements are;

-- Awarded the NSW Pride of Australia Medal (Environment Category), National Pride of Australia Medal (NSW Environment Category) and the Pride of Australia Medal People’s Choice Award
+- Awarded the 2012 NSW Pride of Australia Medal (Environment Category), 2012 National Pride of Australia Medal (Environment Category) and the Pride of Australia Medal People’s Choice Award

 - Recognised by President Barack Obama for their conservation efforts